devmount/SongDrive/src/docs/docs.en.md

 #### Profile

 When signed in, you have access to you profile information.
 It can be found by clicking [on your name](/profile) in the main menu.
-Your name, role email and profile picture are visible, as well as some numbers about how many setlists you created and how many songs you have performed (the sum of all songs on your setlists).
+Your name, role, email and profile picture are visible, as well as some numbers about how many setlists you created and how many songs you have performed (the sum of all songs on your setlists).

 #### Settings